takahideiwai/Crypto/_episodes/02-rsa.md

 ~~~
 {: .output}

 We need to remove the spaces and colons from the data, so we can get a hex-string that we can feed into our program.
-The following command commands can achieve this goal.
-The tr command is a Linux utility tool for string operations.
-In this case, the -d option is used to delete ":" and "space" from the data.
+The following command can achieve this goal.
+The *tr* command is a Linux utility tool for string operations.
+In this case, the *-d* option is used to delete ":" and "space" from the data.
 ~~~
 $ cat signature | tr -d ’[:space:]:’
 84a89a11a7d8bd0b267e52247bb2559dea30895108876fa9ed10ea5b3e0bc7